 CVs give basic information about you, your education, work experience, skills and achievements.
 Cover letters explain why you want the job and what makes you the right person for it.

 Most college careers services or youth information centres run CV workshops that will help you to get started but here are some easy tips to write the best CV possible.

 - Keep it simple.
 Print the CV in black ink on white A4 sized paper

 - Use a clear, easy to read letter font like Arial or Times New Roman

-- Your CV should be two pages of the most relevant and important information about you
+- Limit it to two pages of the most relevant and important information about you

 - Start with your name and contact details at the top so that they're easy to see

 - Include your education, qualifications, relevant jobs and work experience, achievements and interests that help prove you've got the right skills for the job